wearerequired/traduttore/docs/gitlab.md

 To enable automatic string extraction from your GitLab projects, you need to create a new webhook for each of them.

 1. In your repository, go to Settings -> Integrations.
-You might need to enter your password.
-2. Click on "Add webhook".
-3. Set `https://<url-to-your-glotpress-site>.com/wp-json/traduttore/v1/incoming-webhook` as the payload URL.
+3. Enter `https://<url-to-your-glotpress-site>.com/wp-json/traduttore/v1/incoming-webhook` as the URL.
 5. Enter the secret token defined in `TRADUTTORE_GITLAB_SYNC_SECRET`.
 6. In the "Trigger" section, select only `Push events`.